apache/arrow/docs/source/cpp/api/flight.rst

 Arrow Flight RPC
 ================

-.. warning:: Flight is currently unstable.
+.. note:: Flight is currently unstable.
 APIs are subject to change,
           though we don't expect drastic changes.

-.. warning:: Flight is currently only available when built from source
+.. note:: Flight is currently only available when built from source
           appropriately.

 Common Types
 ============